 With continued and increasing uptake of IoT and AI-driven ICT systems across the public, and private sector, citizens depend heavily on the building of trust that these systems and the connectivity, interactions and convergence between them, can withstand attacks on their cybersecurity and privacy.

-IRIS aims to help European CERTs/CSIRTs minimise the impact of cybersecurity and privacy risks as well as threats introduced by cyber-physical vulnerabilities in IoT platforms and adversarial attacks on AI-provisions and their learning/decision-making algorithms.
+IRIS aimed to help European CERTs/CSIRTs minimise the impact of cybersecurity and privacy risks as well as threats introduced by cyber-physical vulnerabilities in IoT platforms and adversarial attacks on AI-provisions and their learning/decision-making algorithms.

 More information: iris-h2020.eu

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no 101021727.
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no 101021727.

 Content reflects only the authors’ view and European Commission is not responsible for any use that may be made of the information it contains.